GPTP-workshop/gptp-workshop.github.io/schedule.md

 - 9:00a _Opening Remarks & Welcome_
 - 9:30a **Keynote by Patrick Shafto**: "Cooperative Inference in Humans and Machines"
 - 10:30a _Break_
-- 10:45a **Stu Card and Zhiruo Zhao**: "Evolution of Segment Forests for Outlier Detection"
+- 10:45a **Stu Card and Zhiruo Zhao**: "Evolution of Space-partitioning Forests for Anomaly Detection"
 - 11:30a _Big world-changing optimistic summaries-and-plans discussion(s)_
 - 12:30p _Lunch in Room_
 - 1:30p _End of Workshop_